kasmar00/filetree-generator/README.md

 Computing 2 sem, Faculty of Computing and Telecomunications Poznań Univeristy of Technology 2019/2020.

+Goal of the project was to create a script in `bash` which, using the deafult Linux programms and `graphviz`, generates a file system tree.

 ## Running

 1. Run the file `filetree.sh`, optionaly provide a path